8 Hour SAFE Comprehensive: 2020 Originator Essentials

 Please review the Course Syllabus for more details about this course.

-This course satisfies 8 hours of required continuing education for mortgage loan originators.
+This mortgage loan originator training satisfies 8 hours of required continuing education for mortgage loan originators.
 This course is approved by the NMLS.
 A valid NMLS ID number is required to receive credit for this course.
 Certain states may have additional requirements beyond what this course provides.
 Be sure to check with your state to see if this course meets your needs.

 This course is new for 2020 and meets the SAFE Act's "successive years" rule.